NateTheGreatt/bitECS/packages/classic/README.md

 `bitECS` is a functional and minimal ECS written in TypeScript with low-opinionation.

-`@bitecs/classic` maintains compatibility with the 0.3.x `bitECS` API and uses sprase arrays for a simplified memory layout.
+`@bitecs/classic` maintains compatibility with the 0.3.x `bitECS` API and uses sparse arrays for a simplified memory layout.
 More detail below.

 ```bash
 npm install @bitecs/classic